home-assistant/home-assistant.io/source/_integrations/deconz.markdown

 ## Recommended way of running deCONZ

-If you are running Hass.io, an official add-on for deCONZ is available in the add-on store.
+An official add-on for deCONZ is available in the Home Assistant add-on store.
 Otherwise, use [community container](https://hub.docker.com/r/marthoc/deconz/) by Marthoc for your deCONZ needs.

 ### Supported devices